-The Enterprise is transporting its first Captain, Robert April to Babel where he will reluctantly accept his retirement.
-When they attempt to stop an unidentified vessel on a collision course with the Beta Niobe nova, they accidentally pass into an alternate dimension where time flows in the opposite direction.
-Thus, the crew of the Enterprise rapidly begins to grow younger in age and soon becomes unable to man the consoles.
+The Enterprise is transporting its first Captain, Robert April to Babel, where he will reluctantly accept his retirement.
+When the Enterprise attempt to stop an unidentified vessel on a collision course with the Beta Niobe nova, the ship accidentally pass into an alternate dimension, where time flows in the opposite direction.
+The crew of the Enterprise rapidly begins to grow younger in age, and soon become unable to man the consoles.
 Written by

 The TV Archaeologist